Cinux-Chosan/react-simple-cli/README.md

 ## Usage

-then you can create a react project:
+Now you can create a react project:

 1、`ssr new react-proj`